 Athletic Training Credit

-This program is eligible for a maximum of 31 Category A hours/CEUs.
+This program is eligible for a maximum of 31 EBP Category hours/CEUs.
 ATs should claim only those hours actually spent in the educational program.

 Physical Therapy Credit

 ProCert has awarded certification in the amount of 34 Continuing Competence Units (CCUs) to this activity.
 CCUs are a unit of relative value of an activity based

 on its evaluation against a rigorous and comprehensive set of standards representing the quality of an activity.
 The CCU determination is a valuation applying many

 factors including, but not limited to, duration of the activity.
 No conclusion should be drawn that CCUs correlate to time (e.g. hours).